scottmwyant/learn/docs/ssh.md

 The following convention is used; the name of the private key file is *filename* and and the public key file is *filename.pub*.

 Use `ssh-keygen` to generate a pair of keys.
 The default private key is *~/.ssh/id_rsa* and the default public key is *~/.ssh/id_rsa.pub*.
-When the key is generated, the private key is hashed to a fingerprint, which is shwon in the terminal.
+When the key is generated, the private key is hashed to a fingerprint, which is shown in the terminal.
 There is also an "ascii art" generated that gives a graphical representation of the fingerprint.
 The fingerprint can be retrieved at any point in the future with `ssh-keygen -lvf <path/to/private/key/file>`.

 ### On Windows